neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

 # Surface executed cypher

+## Background

+The GraphQL Toolbox in its current shape is a great tool for first time users to explore the library features, explore queries, debugging, but once people have gained a better understanding and confidence in using the library they might not need the Toolbox anymore.
+By adding a way to surface the cypher translation of their GraphQL queries we can _retain more users_ who might be interested in understanding why some queries are slow, and by giving them additional information we can create a user journey where a developer uses the Toolbox to debug a problem or a slow query, then they reach out to us on Discord by sending a link to the Toolbox.
+This was we can make the Toolbox part of the developer experience of Neo4j GraphQL community.

 ## Problem

-In the Neo4j GraphQL Toolbox we want to be able to show the executed cypher and its params for each query.
+In the Neo4j GraphQL Toolbox we want to be able to show the executed cypher and its releated params for each query.

-Maybe other use cases need this option too for logging or other use cases.
+This feature may also be of use for other scenarios or customer use cases.

 ## Proposed Solution

 Configuration boolean to include the executed cypher and its params in the GraphQL response `extensions`.
-See in the [GraphQL specs](https://spec.graphql.org/June2018/#sec-Response-Format ).
+See the [GraphQL specs](https://spec.graphql.org/June2018/#sec-Response-Format) for more information regarding the `extensions`.

-(The `extensions` can also be used to provide rate limit data, See "GraphQL production ready" book)
+Side note: the `extensions` can also be used to provide for instance rate limit data, see the [GraphQL production ready](https://book.productionreadygraphql.com/) book.

-### Question
+## Alternative approach

 Shall we have the ability to do `dry-run`s?
-That is not possible right now.
-This could be useful for performance reasons.
-Yet we also have the TCK tests and the performance tests for that.
+That is not possible at the moment.
+This could be useful for investigating performance issues.
+Yet we also have the TCK tests and the performance tests that cover this topic.

 ## Alternative solution